chelseadoeleman/project-2-1819/README.md

 The are a lot of large images loaded in the website, which take up a lot of load time.
 Volkswagen already used some sort of image lazy loading, which makes sure the load time is defered.
 To match the existing site better, I did implement some image lazy loading.

 However by compressing the images with WebP, the images will be a lot smaller.
 This reduces load time and cellular data.
 WebP is not largely supported yet, but other next-gen formats will also save up a lot of load time.
 I think will save the largest bulk while loading the webpage, because right now loading images can take up to 10 seconds.

+This does take some time to do this for all the images in the website, but the end result will definitely be worth it.

 ### Improve Accessability